alexandresoaresilva/Sofware-Engineering-assignments/README.md

 # Sofware-Engineering-assignments

-SE assingments with a little C# practice.
+SE assignments (Texas Tech) with a little C# practice.
 The projects are implemented using Visual Studio.
 They generally have ill defined specs, so I apologize if the programs are tad confusing.